odoo/documentation/content/applications/finance/accounting/payments/batch_sdd.rst

 -------------------------------------

 SDD can be used as a payment method both on your **eCommerce** or on the **Customer Portal** by activating SDD as a **Payment Provider**.
-With this method, your customers can create and sign their mandates themselves.
+With this method, your customers can create their mandates.

-To do so, go to :menuselection:`Accounting --> Configuration --> Payment Providers`, click on *SEPA Direct Debit*, and set it up according to your needs.
+To ensure the validity of the information given by the customer, they will have to confirm each mandate with one successful bank transfer of the expected amount.

-To do so, go to :menuselection:`Accounting app --> Configuration --> Payment Acquirers`, click on :guilabel:`SEPA Direct Debit`.
+To do so, go to :menuselection:`Accounting app --> Configuration --> Payment Providers`, click on :guilabel:`SEPA Direct Debit`.

 .. important::
-   Make sure to change the :guilabel:`State` field to :guilabel:`Enabled`, and to check :guilabel:`Online Signature`, as this is necessary to let your customers sign their mandates.
+   Make sure to change the :guilabel:`State` field to :guilabel:`Enabled` and set the provider as "Published" so that it is available for your customers.

 Customers using SDD as payment method get prompted to add their IBAN, email address, and to sign their SEPA Direct Debit mandate.